 Modern life can be extremely tough at times but I can teach you techniques that help you to manage anxiety, stress and panic attacks so that the symptoms can be completely eliminated.
-If you are suffering from phobias or OCD, again similar techniques can be extremely effective in enabling you to get back control in your life.
+If you are suffering from intrusive or obsessive thoughts, phobias or OCD, again similar techniques can be extremely effective in enabling you to get back control in your life.

 How I work with Stress, Anxiety and Panic Attacks

 The symptoms of stress, anxiety and panic can be completely terrifying and can take over our lives.
 A priority of my anxiety counselling sessions is to show you how to relax using the techniques of mindfulness and breathing which you can use regularly to help yourself.
 I can give you a whole range of relaxation and visualisation CDs/downloadable mp3s that you can listen to in your own time.
 We will also talk about what is actually happening in the body, and what is not.
 I work with you to gain insights into your fears, get a sense of control over what’s happening to you, raise your self-esteem, learn to set boundaries and prioritise your own needs.
 I can help you to deal with negative thinking that and to think more positively, to use your imagination to rehearse successful outcomes instead of bad ones.
 None of this needs to take a long time – most people see results after only a couple of sessions of counselling.

 Strictly speaking stress is a response something that’s happening right now in our lives – a situation that requires some kind of physical, mental or emotional response.
 This might be a situation in the workplace or it could be a family or relationship issue.
 Anxiety is a feeling of fear, unease and worry often related to situations that we see as uncontrollable or unavoidable – often something in the future.
 We often use the two words to mean the same thing however, and both can severely affect our ability to carry on our daily lives.